Pace Foods: History

 Pace began his own food business of bottled syrups, as well as jellies and jams.
 All of these products were made, packed and shipped out of a small space in the back of a liquor store that he and his wife, Margaret, rented.
 Over time, he expanded the business to a variety of other condiments.
 In 1947 he decided the real "syrup of the Southwest" was Mexican picante sauce—which is now known as salsa or picante sauce.

 Starting with a basic recipe, he experimented with different blends of ingredients.
 He tested the results on his golf buddies, before settling on one mix of jalapeños, onions and tomatoes.
 He named his creation "picante" sauce—Spanish for "piquant", meaning "flavorful" or "spicy".

 While continuing to sell some 58 assorted condiments, he continued modifying his picante sauce formula for the better part of a decade.
 As demand grew, Pace dropped the rest of the company's lines and focused on Picante sauce.
 He marketed Picante sauce to restaurants, using it during his meals, and leaving it behind on the table for other patrons and the restaurant owners to try when he was done.
+Using a $150,000 loan from Margaret's mother, the couple expanded and built their production facility in 1951.

+David and Margaret Pace were divorced in 1976.
+In 1977, David sold the company to his former wife Margaret.
+In 1982, Margaret sold Pace to her daughter Linda Pace and son-in-law Christopher "Kit" Goldsbury.
+Linda and Kit divorced in 1987 and in 1989, Kit purchased his ex-wife's portion of Pace and became the sole owner.
+Goldsbury had worked at Pace since 1969.
+As sole owner, he increased the sales of the product including pushing the brand nationally, expanding the product line, modernizing manufacturing and using novel advertising.
+Campbell Soup Company acquired Pace Foods in 1995.